Resume and Cover Letter Tips, Tricks, and Examples

 DO: Ask teachers, counselors, and others for help

 Avoid stress and missed opportunities by getting the input of others on your resume.
-More than 75% of employers will eliminate a job candidate right away if they notice typos and poor grammar in a resume.
-Don’t get eliminated before you have a chance.
+More than 75% of employers will immediately eliminate a job candidate if they notice typos and poor grammar in a resume.
 Ask a teacher, counselor, or another trusted adult to proofread your resume and offer advice before sharing your resume with prospective employers.

 DO: Look at other teenage resume examples